 When the other driver's insurance adjuster contacts you and asks you to sign a medical release form you should be careful in doing so.
 You don't have to give them access to your private medical records.
 The problem with signing such a form is it could give them access to any medical records that you have ever had even those that have nothing to do with your injuries from the accident.
 If you have a claim your lawyer will know which records to hand over and which forms you should sign.
 It's in your very best interest to not sign the medical release forms from the insurance company of the driver who caused the accident.

 How to Choose the Right Car Accident Lawyer for Your Case

 If you have been seriously injured in an car accident, it's important to contact a lawyer as soon as possible, but after you have received the proper medical treatment for your injuries.
 Finding the right lawyer is important and there are things you should keep in mind when choosing one.
-Here are a few tips on choosing a good lawyer.

 - Experience in Handling Car Accident Cases in Florida